-The Site is located at 147-22 Archer Avenue in the Jamaica section of Queens, New York (Block 9998, Lot 83), and is approximately 1.57 acres.
-Currently, the Site comprises a mix of vacant commercial and residential buildings, two vacant/former garages, and vacant lots.
-The Site is bounded by Archer Avenue to the north, followed by commercial and industrial uses; a commercial building to the east; the Long Island Rail Road (LIRR) to the south, and Sutphin Boulevard to the west, followed by the LIRR.
-Properties in the surrounding areas are predominately industrial and commercial; with some residences further north and south.
+The approximately 1.57-acre Site is currently vacant and is also identified as Block 9998, Lot 83.
+A Site Location Map is provided as Figure 1.
+The Site is bounded by: Archer Avenue to the north, followed by commercial and industrial uses; a commercial building to the east; the Long Island Rail Road (LIRR) to the south; and Sutphin Boulevard to the west, followed by the LIRR.
+Properties in the surrounding areas are predominantly industrial and commercial, with some residential uses further north and south.

-2.2 Topography, Geology, and Hydrogeology
+2.2 Site Geology, Hydrogeology and Subsurface Characteristics